Oklahoma teachers walkout extends into second week

 (CNN)Oklahoma teachers will continue their walkout for a sixth day Monday, maintaining their pressure on state legislators for increased education funding.

-The teachers were granted a pay rise last month but say the state's school facilities, equipment and textbooks are rundown, outdated or in short supply and more spending is needed.
+The teachers were granted a pay raise last month but say the state's school facilities, equipment and textbooks are rundown, outdated or in short supply and more spending is needed.

 At least 58 of the state's 500-plus school districts -- including those in Oklahoma City and Tulsa -- will be closed Monday because of the walkout, CNN affiliate KOCO reported.

-Before the walkout can end, the state legislature must pass a bill ending the state's capital gains tax deduction and the governor must veto the repeal of a hotel-motel tax bill, Oklahoma Teachers Association group President Alicia Priest told reporters Friday.
+Before the walkout can end, the Legislature must pass a bill ending the state's capital gains tax deduction and the governor must veto the repeal of a hotel-motel tax bill, Oklahoma Education Association President Alicia Priest told reporters Friday.

-Meantime more than 100 women attorneys are marching to the state Capitol Monday calling for a resolution to the conflict.
+Meantime, more than 100 women attorneys are marching to the state Capitol Monday calling for a resolution to the conflict.

 March organizer Becki Murphy -- an adoption attorney from Tulsa who shared the idea in a Facebook group for female lawyers called Girl Attorney -- said the teachers' action was affecting mothers' ability to work.